 - Remain calm.
 Leaving a job may involve a lot of deeply personal thoughts and feelings.
 When you finally talk to your boss, you may want to show them how you feel about quitting.
 It is important to stay calm.

 - Update colleagues and stay on task.
-If your coworkers are prone to gossiping, make sure they hear from you that you are leaving, and you are on good terms with the company or your boss.
+If your coworkers are prone to gossiping, make sure they hear from you that you are leaving and that you are on good terms with the company or your boss.
 Work with your manager on how you will let your colleagues know.
 They will likely want to make an announcement, but you should also ask them how they want you to talk about leaving.

 You want to leave a good impression, so the person taking over your job can transition smoothly into the role.
 You also want to make sure you have references for future employment, which means staying focused at work, completing the transition process, training your replacement if needed, and refusing to step into negative gossip.